top of page

 Harriet Walter and Julian Usher looking at Portrait - Red Eight Gallery.JPG

-"... their work speaks fluently to both traditional collectors and institutions rooted in oil and canvas, and to those embracing the future of digital art with equal reverence.
-By presenting digital portraiture with the gravitas, craftsmanship, and curatorial rigor typically reserved for traditional media, the studio invites established audiences to expand their definitions of permanence, while providing new collectors with an accessible entry point into a lineage of portraiture - positioning physical digital art not as a departure from tradition, but as its natural evolution..."
+"... the work speaks fluently to both traditional collectors rooted in oil and canvas, and to those embracing the future of digital art.
+By presenting digital portraiture with the gravitas, craftsmanship, and curatorial rigour typically reserved for traditional media, Arsalan’s studio invites established audiences to expand their definitions of permanence.
+The work provides new collectors with an accessible entry point into the lineage of portraiture, positioning physical digital art not as a departure from tradition, but as its natural evolution."

 Coming soon...